dirtman/ibapi/doc/authzone:add.md

 ## OPTIONS - General

-- -P &lt;preference>, --preference=&lt;preference>:

-    Specify the preference of the record to update; only needed when multiple MX records exist with the same name and MX value.

 - -V &lt;view>, --View=&lt;view>:

-    Specify the view of the record to update.
+    Specify the view for the new zone.
 Default: "default".

-- -n &lt;newName>, --name=&lt;newName>:
+- -n &lt;ns\_group>, --nsgroup=&lt;ns\_group>:

-    Update the name/domainname value of the specified MX record to "newName"

-- -m &lt;newMX>, --MX=&lt;newMX>:

-    Update the MX value of the specified MX record to "newMX"

-- -p &lt;newPreference>, --preference=&lt;newPreference>:
+    Specify the name server group for the new zone.
+    By default, if the zone is being created in the "external" view, the name server group is set to "external\_Rice".
+Otherwise, by default, it is not specified (and therefore defaults to the Infoblox default).

+- -z &lt;zone\_format>, --zoneFormat=&lt;zone\_format>:

-    Update the MX value of the specified MX record to "newPreference"
+    Specify the zone format of the zone.

-- -D &lt;true|false>, --Disable=&lt;true|false>:

-    Update the record's disabled status to the specified value.
-    Note this is not a boolean flag - the value "true" or "false" must be specified.
+    Valid values are: FORWARD, IPV4, and IPV6.
+    Default: FORWARD.

+- -D, --Disable:

+    Disable the new zone.
+Default: false.

 - -c &lt;comment>, --Comment=&lt;comment>:

-    Update the record's comment.

-- --TTL=&lt;ttl>:

-    Update the the record's TTL.
+    Specify the comment for the new zone.
+    Alternatively, you can specify this via the --fields option.
+    Default: "ibapi:host:add".

 - -F &lt;fields>, --Fields=&lt;fields>:

-    Specify fields and corresponding values to be updated.
+    Specify fields and corresponding values for the new zone.
 For instance:
-    "comment=RT100931",view=default,ttl=900".
+    "comment=RT100931",ns\_group="external\_Rice".

-- -f &lt;filename>, --filename=&lt;filename>:
+- -f &lt;filename>, --Filename=&lt;filename>:

-    Specify a filename containing a list of MX records to update.
+    Specify a filename containing a list of authoritative zones to create.
+    Each line should contain one zone name (fqdn).
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".

+- -R, --restartServices:

+    If all zone requests are successfully processed, instruct Infoblox to restart any grid services that need to be restarted, generally due to pending updates that require a particular service, such as DHCP, is be restarted.

 ## OPTIONS - API Options